tyler-frazier/applied_machine_learning/src/final.md

 #### Step 3.
 Record your presentation

 Record your eight to twelve minute long presentation and provide a link to it via your zoom or panopto folder on your GitHub index.
 Using any combined screen and audio recording device is perfectly acceptable (Mac, Windows, Linux).
-Send your link to me as a message in slack in advance of the May 18th deadline.
+Send your link to me as a message in slack in advance of the August 8th deadline.